karthik-d/type-inference-tools-playground/README.md

-Experiments and tests on *symbolic execution*, *type inference*, and *property-guided testing* of python programs and codebases.
+Experiments and tests on *symbolic execution*, *type inference*, and *property-guided testing* of python code: scripts and codebases.

 ## Git Submodules in this repository